metamuffin/MetaBot/README.md

 Download the repo and add your code to the source.
 In a future version a public npm-package will be created

+## Commands

+Run `npm run build` to build
+Run `npm run start` to start the bot in a production mode.
+Run `npm run start:dev` to use nodemon for debugging

 ## Usage

 Documentation is still WIP.